lakshaypandey/lakshaypandey.github.io/contact.md

 ---

-If you would like to connect with me , I am available on
+If you would like to connect with me, I am available on
 #### Contact
 * **Email**: contact[at]lakshaypandey[dot]com
 * **Twitter**: [@lakshaypandey](https://twitter.com/lakshaypandey)